List Decoding Random Euclidean Codes and Infinite Constellations: Proof of Eqn. and

 For $\cL=\curbrkt{m_1,\cdots,m_L}$ and $\vy\in\cY$, define

 Now the variance of $W$ can be bounded from above as follows,

-where \begin{enumerate} \item Eqn. \ref{eqn:indep} follows since for disjoint $\cL_1$ and $\cL_2$, $\bI\paren{y_1,\cL_1}$ and $\bI\paren{y_2,\bL_2}$ are independent, and we upper bound the variance simply by dropping the negative term; \item in Eqn. \ref{eqn:rewrite} the probability is taken over the independent pairs $y_1,y_2$ sampled uniformly from $\cY$ and the code construction, and we define
+where \begin{enumerate} \item Eqn.~\eqref{eqn:indep} follows since for disjoint $\cL_1$ and $\cL_2$, $\bI\paren{y_1,\cL_1}$ and $\bI\paren{y_2,\bL_2}$ are independent and hence the corresponding summand vanishes; we upper bound the variance by dropping the negative term; \item in Eqn.~\eqref{eqn:rewrite} the probability is taken over the code construction and the pair $\vbfy_1,\vbfy_2$ sampled independently and uniformly from $\cY$; the event $\cE(\cL_1,\cL_2)$ is defined as